Dancing is to an enjoyable collection of music on CDs.

 Admission is $7 for non-members and includes tea, coffee and biscuits.

-We give a few of our regular Thursday dances a miss during the busy Xmas / New Year period,
+We give a few of our regular Thursday dances a miss during the busy Christmas / New Year period,

-say roughly from mid December to late January.
+say roughly from mid December to early February.
 Contact management for those details.

 Usually once a month 7.30pm to 11.00 on the 2nd Saturday.

 Socials often have a theme, such as "Australiana", 'Black & White", etc.

-It's nice to wear something appropriate and bring some table decoration fitting the theme.
+It's nice to wear something appropriate to the theme.

 Also monthly we have a "Sunday Tea Dance" from 2 pm to 5 pm which is very popular.

 Everyone is seated in a spacious hall for our dancing.